-Figure 11: A view looking west over Box Canyon.
-The image was created from a gridded bare earth model and colored by elevation.
+Figure 12: View of the Kelso Wilderness Area in the California Fault Zone AOI.
+The image was created from the LiDAR bare earth model colored by elevation and intensity value.

 GLOSSARY

 1-sigma (σ) Absolute Deviation: Value for which the data are within one standard deviation (approximately 68th percentile) of a normally distributed data set.